- Swiss National Science Foundation

 Figure 1: Acceleration of the chemical equilibration calculation in reactive transport modeling of the dolomitization process.

-Figure 2: Simulation of (a) dolomitization process and (b)-(c) hydrogen sulfide scavenging in the heterogeneous media together with the summary of the ODML method’s performance.
+Figure 2: Simulation of (a) the dolomitization process and (b) the hydrogen sulfide scavenging in the heterogeneous media together with the summary of the ODML method’s performance.

 Reaktoro would not exist without its past and current supporters and contributors, who supported the project with either financial, scientific, and/or coding input.

 - Imperial College London, UK (2011-2014), Qatar Carbonates and Carbon Storage Research Centre (QCCSRC)

 - Paul Scherrer Institute, Switzerland (2014-2015), Laboratory for Waste Management

 Reaktoro is proud of its past and current financial support from industries.
 We would like to thank:

 - Shell (2011-2014, 2019-present), Shell Technology Centre Amsterdam